 09 of 09

-Kick off some pre-winter fun with the family at Ralph Klein Park for Wintefest in Calgary, Alberta, in November.
+Kick off some pre-winter fun at Ralph Klein Park for Winterfest in Calgary, Alberta, during November.
 Bring your kids and friends along for an action-packed afternoon of indoor and outdoor activities.
 Get creative in the crafts room, join a guided park tour, or test out your birdwatching skills.
-There will also be nature-themed games, fun facts about the park’s wildlife, and much more.
-Do not miss this fun-filled family event.
+There are also nature-themed games, fun facts about the park’s wildlife, and much more.